alexperez33/active_planning_benchmarking/README.md

 The two algorithms are T-PRM and ST-RRT*.

 To test out the code, do the following:
-1. Clone repository in the source directory of a catkin workspace.
+1. Clone repository in the source directory of a catkin workspace on an Ubuntu 20.04 system.
 (Ex. ~/catkin_ws/src)
 2. Ensure ROS noetic is installed along with all the necessary dependencies by running the install_script.sh in the scripts directory.
 This will also compile for you and throw the proper source commands in your ~/.bashrc.
 If you have any terminals open after running this script, restart them.
 3. There are three different launch files.
 	- roslaunch active_planning_pkg panda.launch